jay-hood/angular2-notify-app/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Regarding environments/environment.ts

+As it would not be prude to expose my api-key for my personal firebase, I suggest making your own firebase and adding its environment details to your environments/environment.ts file, should anyone wish to test this project on their own.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.